lukasender/FHV-Thesis-LaTeX-GER/README.md

 I've took the official layout and adapted it to my needs.
 This mainly includes a purpose-driven folder structure.

+This version should be used if you intend to write your thesis in `German`.
+There is also an `English version: https://github.com/lumannnn/FHV-Thesis-LaTeX-ENG

 Structure
 ---------